ukrmine/ionet/README.md

 EOF
 ```
 <!--endsec-->
-Take "Run Docker Command", from the worker page (2.
+Take "Run Docker Command", take it from the worker page https://cloud.io.net/worker/devices (2.
 Copy and run the command below)

 ![Image alt](https://github.com/ukrmine/ionet/blob/main/pics/Copy_and_run_the_command.png)

+Insert your "Run Docker Command" in to script
+Like nano /root/check.sh

 Grant rights to run the script